Lachryphagy: Humans

 Lachryphagy of human tears by moths was first observed in 1966.
 According to Bänziger's 1972 study of lachryphagous moths in Southeast Asia, the people most exposed to tear-feeding moths are outdoor-sleeping herders, woodcutters, porters, and caravan travelers who walk forest paths during the monsoon season to transport goods such as betel nuts, opium, and cattle.
 No moth is known to specialize in human tears.
 Experiments by Bänziger (wearing unwashed clothes, deliberately strengthening his body odor, smearing his face with banteng tears) along with his observation that most incidents of human tear-feeding occurred when subjects were within 10 meters of a larger animal host suggest that humans are not attractive hosts—"certainly less so than water buffalo".

 According to Bänziger, Thai villagers are often reluctant to associate eye diseases with moth lachryphagy "due to their respect for nature and fear of cosmic punishment."
 Many locals believe that illnesses of this kind are caused by forest spirits or are punishment for trespassing into sacred areas of jungle, and are hesitant in discussing their interactions with insects.
 They refrain from catching or harming lachryphagous moths, and do not try to swat them away even if they land on them, instead "suffer[ing] the irritation in silence unless the annoyance becomes unbearable."
+In 1995, Bänziger reported that the southeast Asian moth Microstega homoculorum, previously misidentified along with M. acutangulata as Pionea aureolalis in earlier studies of lachryphagy, is the most frequently observed lachryphagous moth of humans.